ananya2121/ChatBot/README.md

-# NajChatterbot
+# ChatBot
-Simple English chatbot using python
+Developed a ChatBot using ChatterBot Library.